Daily Show Prep: Wednesday, January 15

 The second component to this operation is that Yemen fully approved, and supported the killing of al-Awlaki.
 So no argument can be made that we violated the sovereignty of a foreign nation.

-The other argument making its around is that al-Awlaki’s killing was illegal because he was a US citizen.
+The other argument making its way around is that al-Awlaki’s killing was illegal because he was a US citizen.
 As such, an assassination order by the President of the United States would violate his constitutional right of due process.
 It should also be noted that al-Awlaki was not the only American killed in the attack.

-Al-Awlaki’s ties to are not in dispute, his actual influence is.
+Al-Awlaki’s ties to terrorism are not in dispute, his actual influence is.
 So can the president order his killing, or not?

 8 U.S.C. § 1481 addresses the issue of US citizenship in situations like this.